Ecom-Auto-Organization/product-manager-service/README.md

 Endpoints Include:

-- User: Create and authentication users
+- User: Create and get the user details
 - Job - Creating and updating jobs (jobs are tasks created for importing products into shopify)
 - upload - Accepts an excel or csv file and returns the details of the file (ie. products and their details).
 - run - start a job for creating products on shoopify.